 Krusty, when he is introducing himself with Brooke Shields for the cartoon awards, ends up being fumed about a joke in his opening line.

 Krusty: Well, here we are.
 Star of The Blue Lagoon and me: The blue-haired goon!
 What the...?
-It's terrible! [...]
+That's terrible! [...]
 First of all, my hair is green, not blue!
 I've got nothing to work with here!
 Nothing!

 Also, in the same episode, Krusty mentioned this in regards to the Itchy and Scratchy episode "Dazed and Contused", which basically had Itchy tapping Scratchy's head with a mallet repeatedly, then saying "Kids, say no to drugs!"